 - Severe Dandruff: While this DIY scalp scrub will help fight mild dandruff, it will not be able to fix severe dandruff.

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Kopfhaut-Peeling: Wann es sinnvoll ist und wie es funktioniert** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Kopfhaut-Peeling: Wann es sinnvoll ist und wie es funktioniert** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?